IBM/cp4waiops-gitops/docs/cp4waiops-advanced-install-options.md

 ## Deploy CP4WAIOps Demo Environment to Multiple Clusters

-In this section, you will learn the steps to deploy the same demo environment for CP4WAIOps to multiple clusters using GitOps with almost zero effort.
+In this section, you will learn the steps to deploy the same CP4WAIOps demo environment to multiple clusters using GitOps with almost zero effort.
 You will see that to deploy CP4WAOps, sample application, and other dependencies to multiple clusters is extremely easy.

 ### Prepare Environments